Snkz/mongoose-rollback/README.md

 });
 ```

-Finally, this is being updated very rapidly.
+Finally, this is ready to use but being updated very rapidly.
 Please open issues, report bugs etc and I will get to them.